haiquan/learningGit/README.md

 Welcome to Github!
 Add ssh key.

 Creating a new branch dev.
-Git is a free software.
+Maybe there is a bug in the branch master.